Bemhreth/Locust-Prevention/web/README.md

     * Make your changes only in ./buid Folder OR package.json OR ./dist/js/demo.js OR in any html files which nessary to contribute
     * Do not changes in ./dist/css/ AND ./dist/js/ Because its compiled files
     * `npm run production` (compile css/js files and test every pages are perfectly working fine, before creating pull request)
-4. Create a pull request
+4. Open a pull request 😁

 ## License